oSoWoSo/disroot-howto/pages/10.DisHub/06.Wiki/docs.en.md

 To get there, click on the **connections icon**, ![connection_icon](en/connection_icon.png), then click on **Edit** next to the connection you want to change permission with.
 Click on **Individual Permissions**.
 Check the **Can view my wiki pages** box to give that permission, and click on *Submit*.
 ![wiki_connections](en/Wiki_connection.gif)

 **Note**: if you choose a channel role that allows anyone to view your wiki, you can't change any permission in the channel permission settings.
 It is possible only if you chose a channel role that allows only members of your privacy group to see your wiki.
-Like this, you can give the right to see your wiki to connections that are not members of this group (but you also need to use the ACL, see the follwing section)
+Like this, you can give the right to see your wiki to connections that are not members of this group (but you also need to use the ACL, see the following section)

 #### Access Control List on wiki creation
 When you create a wiki, you can restrain who can see it.
 There is a **lock icon** ![lock_icon](en/lock_icon.png).
 It allows you to decide who can see your wiki.
 It opens the ACL: Access Control List: